chechodan/olapic/README.md

 The type of social network involved can be added as optional parameter called 'network', for example network=instagram or network=facebook.
 By default this parameter is 'instagram'.
 So the request could be formed in the following ways:

-If the access token is configured:
+* If the access token is configured

 ```
 instagram => GET media/12345
 facebook  => GET media/12345?network=facebook
 ```

-If the access token is not configured:
+* If the access token is not configured:

 ```
 instagram => GET media/12345?access_token=TOKEN